Upweight or downweight sections of a site in the search results

 This applies to all queries against the index.

-Rebuild the data source’s index to generate the qie index file.
-This can be done by running an advanced update to rebuild the live index of the data source.
+Rebuild the collection’s index to generate the qie index file.
+This can be done by running an advanced update to reindex the live view of the collection.

 This will configure the weightings in the index.